 An article by Meg Fraser has more information about Dr. Karen Petit: "Petit's Dreams Come True with Debut Novel."
 The article appeared in the 5/19/2013 Cranston Herald.

 Dr. Karen Petit is the author of one book of poetry (Holidays Amaze) and four novels: Banking on Dreams, Mayflower Dreams, Roger Williams in an Elevator, and Unhidden Pilgrims.
+An upcoming second book of poetry will be available for purchase between March and May of 2020.
 All of this author's books have historic elements, Christian content, and dream/reality sections, which illustrate some of the connections that people can make between their dreams, past history, and their reality.
 Historic elements include scenes happening in such places as the Mayflower, Plimoth Plantation, Roger Williams Park, Brewster Gardens, the Jeremiah Dexter House, the Mount Hope Bridge, and the Rhode Island State House.
 Many photos are included, such as ones of Roger Williams, William Bradford, Massasoit, and the National Monument to the Forefathers.

 Petit's books include not only historic elements, but also romance and methods of dealing with such problems as fighting, anxiety, nightmares, quitting smoking, and separation.
 No graphic content and no profanity are included in Petit's novels, which are stocked in some area libraries.